nanobox-io/nanobox-docs/source/boxfile/index.html.md

 title: Boxfile
 ---

-The Boxfile is yaml config file housed in the root of your project's repo that defines all configuration related to your app’s deployment and infrastructure.
+The Boxfile is a yaml config file housed in the root of your project's repo that defines all configuration related to your app’s deployment and infrastructure.
 It allows you to custom-configure your app's environment to your project's specific needs.

 #### Important Things to Know About the Boxfile
 - Your Boxfile must be named "Boxfile" (capital B and no file extension) in order to be recognized.